rudoserhii/ipc3-stage-3/README.md

 ## 2. API Documentation

-This API is documented [here](https://ips3.obi.ninja/api/v1/docs/index.html) via Swagger Docs.
+This API is documented [here](https://documenter.getpostman.com/view/29936566/2sA3dsmDqg) on Postman, and [here](https://ips3.obi.ninja/api/v1/docs/index.html) via Swagger Docs.

 ### 2.1 How to Call the API